TharindraParanagama/MovieClassification/README.md

 7.Testing the network

-8.Predicting the rating for a unseen data
+8.Predicting the rating for unseen data

 9.Data visualization